 Wrinkle-free, bright eyes, youthful glowing skin… Sounds like a blast from the past, doesn’t it?
 Unfortunately, there is no such thing as a fountain of youth (dammit!), however, did you know that the foods that we eat, and the products that we put on our skin can help prevent, or even reverse, the signs of aging?

 Something that I’d like you to consider is what it is that you’re putting on your skin, in your body, or in your environment, and how it all may be affecting your health.
 Your body needs the right nutrients to fight off damage, and your skin is no different.
-Nutrients help the cells replicate and have more energy, and so the processed foods, stress, toxins and low-nutrient diets will continue to accelerate aging (no matter how many expensive creams that you use!).
+Nutrients help the cells replicate and have more energy, so processed foods, stress, toxins and low-nutrient diets will continue to accelerate aging (no matter how many expensive creams that you use!).

 Protecting yourself from harmful chemicals, getting enough sleep and relaxation, and partaking in regular exercise will help you maintain a healthy glow.
 But we know this much already, right?
 So, I’m sharing an additional 15 all-natural tips to recover and maintain your beautiful skin.

 I know you’ve heard this before, but the truth is you really do have to drink more water if you want glowing, beautiful skin.
 Drinking more water can also help with digestive issues, even with a small amount of dehydration, your body functions in a less optimal way.

 The moment that you’re dehydrated, it will take a toll on your skin, causing it to look dull, dry, saggy and loose.
 When you are dehydrated, your skin is dehydrated and that means tight pores that trap dirt and dead skin cells.
 As you rehydrate, your pores naturally open up and release dirt and dead skin cells.
 When you think of dewy skin, think of drinking more water.